osbuild/otk/doc/03-omnifest/01-directive.md

 If a `${}` appears in a `str` value then its string value as it appears in `otk.define` is replaced into the string.
-Note that substitutions in this form requires the value to be a string in the `otk.define`.
+Note that substitutions in this form require the value to be a string in the `otk.define`.

 ```yaml
 # this is OK